 The following are profiles of standout funded faculty research in these areas.

-In collaboration with the Swanson School of Engineering Department of Industrial Engineering, the Public Health Dynamics Laboratory and multiple investigators in other institutions, Chattwal and Roberts are conducting research in the use of complex mathematical methods and the use of clinically realistic agent-based models to examine health policy decisions involving HIV, hepatitis C, and other diseases.
+In collaboration with the Swanson School of Engineering Department of Industrial Engineering, the Public Health Dynamics Laboratory and multiple investigators in other institutions, Mark Roberts is conducting research in the use of complex mathematical methods and the use of clinically realistic agent-based models to examine health policy decisions involving HIV, hepatitis C, and other diseases.

 James study on how a ‘care system’ must change to adequately support caregivers

 Donohue paper reviews pros and cons of marketing pharmaceuticals directly to consumers

 Drake: there appears to be a major loophole in background checks for private, online gun sales

 Health savings accounts linked to care access in cancer survivors; Sabik looks to understanding impacts for specific populations

 Gellad comments: Four health care questions every 2020 Democratic candidate should answer

 Kahn finds hospital choice could affect pediatric mortality during emergencies